AzizBgBoss/mapster/README.md

 - Analog control
 - Co-op multiplayer
 - Optimize the code for improved performance
+- Fully port the game to PC, 3DS, Wii U, PSP and many other platforms devkitpro supports.

 ## Facts About the Gameplay
 - Trees will continue to grow even when the game is suspended.
 They will also grow after you close the game and reload your save.